yuvalofek/DefensiveLayer/README.md

 * GetImagenet.ipynb is used to extract an ImageNet test dataset composed of two classes: bikes and ships.

-* FoolBoxOnImageNet.ipynb is used to apply FGSM and DeepFool on the ImageNet dataset.
+* FoolBoxOnImageNet.ipynb is used to create FGSM and DeepFool attacks based on the ImageNet dataset.

 * Testing.ipynb is used to insert the wavelet denoising layers into the model and test the modifed models on the various test datasets.